Delicious and filling Tofu Scramble Breakfast Sandwiches made up of a savory tofu scramble, vegan mozzarella and coconut bacon!

 I think that most people, at some time or another, have eaten an egg sandwich from some sort of fast food establishment.
-While this sandwich is not one of those, I can tell you that it tastes a lot better and is better for you.
+While these Tofu Scramble Breakfast Sandwiches are not one of those, I can tell you that they taste a lot better, and are better for you.
 Of course, you don’t have to use the bun/English muffin at all; you can just serve it as an awesome scramble!

 Oh!
 Did I say that there was coconut bacon involved in this recipe?
 No?
 Well, there is, and it’s delicious.

 - 2 tsp .
 Liquid Aminos or Soy Sauce